 Color contrast

-Suppose you want to add a splash of color?
+If you would like to use color to enhance your content, it is best to do so with care.
 Color should be used in moderation.
-Too many colors can overwhelm your audience and make your message harder to follow.
+Too many colors can distract your audience and make your message harder to follow.

 You can test your color combinations with different tools:

-It is a simple way to make your design work for everyone.
+This is a simple and effective way to make your design work for everyone.

 Use of color

-Some people use color filters to reduce eye strain or styles/themes due to a visual impairment.
-That means:
+Some users rely on color filters or custom display settings to reduce eye strain or accommodate visual impairments.
+This means:

-• They do not see the colors you picked.
+- They may not see the colors you selected.

-• They may miss important information if it is only shown through color.
+- They could miss important information if it is only communicated through color.

-For example, if you say, "All required questions are in red," someone using a color filter might not be able to tell which questions are required.
-Instead, add a label like "(Required)" or use an asterisk (*) with a legend.
+For example, if you write, "All required questions are in red," someone using a color filter may not be able to identify which questions are required.
+A better approach is to include a label such as "(Required)" or use an asterisk (*) with a clear explanation.

 Best practices